 As I am writing this post I feel physically sick and fed-up of marketing and just want to scream!

 I just came across a sales page written by – who knows who, but the lady on the sales page offering her brand new virtual program is someone I know, have met and someone that I also know has NOT written the sales page herself.
+Well, if you can’t do it yourself, hire a Virtual Assistant!
 It has the look and feel of an internet marketer and looks just like the last one I closed in my browser with a shiver running down my spine!

 Reading a page of text that might as well have been written by the same person as the last one I looked at.
-Reading a page full of creatively written hyped text that has a smattering of truth in it, and a whole host of well written copy that has been learnt, that comes from a text book or by a “smart copywriter”, is devoid of the real personality of the person offering the product or service and feels staged, with no natural flow, no passion or real emotion that you know the person whose page it is has inside of them, is heartbreaking and screams clone, BS, Hype at me.
+Reading a page full of creatively written hyped text that has a smattering of truth in it, and a whole host of well-written copy that has been learned, that comes from a textbook or by a “smart copywriter”, is devoid of the real personality of the person offering the product or service and feels staged, with no natural flow, no passion or real emotion that you know the person whose page it has inside of them, is heartbreaking and screams clone, BS, Hype at me.

 Do you have to turn your sales page into a clone of everyone else online, create a look and feel of “same old same old” And another perhaps more important question is – do you as a buyer really buy into all the crap that is being sent your way – do you really think that everyone is fantastic and the king of xx or the queen of xx.
-Do you really believe the claims on these cloned pages that tell you the person is “The worlds number one coach” and similar claims……..?
+It took me a while to become the Social Media Virtual Assistant I am today and do you really believe the claims on these cloned pages that tell you the person is “The worlds number one coach” and similar claims……..?

-but please, be YOU; get that across in your sales page.
-Show people you are not “just another” clone following the crowd and copycatting sales pages just to make a sale.
-We are in a new era of social, of getting out there and showing people who you are, being honest and being YOU – because after all that is who people want to buy from not a plastic doll or phony sales letter!
+But please, be YOU; get that across in your sales page.
+Show the people you are not “just another” clone following the crowd and copycatting sales pages just to make a sale.
+We are in a new era of social, of getting out there and showing people who you are, being honest and being YOU – because, after all, that is who people want to buy from not a plastic doll or phony sales letter!